Jokendo-collab/Earwig_genome_project/README.md

-# Earwig_genome_project
+# zebrafish genome assembly project

-This repository contains all the scripts used to assemble and annotate the Earwig genome.
+This repository contains all the scripts used to assemble and annotate the zebrafish genome.
 The pipeline is presented in three parts:

 1. Genome assembly